 As noted above, PGE has consolidated the VIEs even though it has less than a 1% ownership interest in the LLCs.
 The participating members are allocated their proportionate share of the LLCs' net losses based on the respective members' ownership percent.
-Accordingly, the majority of the impairment losses, which are included in the net losses of the LLCs, are attributable to the "noncontrolling interests" through the Net loss attributable to the noncontrolling interests in PGE's condensed consolidated statements of income.
+Accordingly, the majority of the impairment losses, which are included in the net losses of the LLCs, are attributable to the "noncontrolling interests" through the Net loss attributable to noncontrolling interests in PGE's condensed consolidated statements of income.

-Included in PGE's consolidated balance sheet as of June 30, 2010 and December 31, 2009 are LLC assets with carrying amounts totaling \$10.1 million and \$1.8 million, respectively, substantially all of which are classified as Electric utility plant, net.
+Included in PGE's consolidated balance sheet as of September 30, 2010 are LLC assets with carrying amounts totaling \$15 million, with \$3 million and \$12 million classified as Cash and cash equivalents and Electric utility plant, net, respectively, while as of December 31, 2009, the LLCs' total assets of \$2 million were primarily classified as Electric utility plant, net.
 These assets can only be used to settle the obligations of the consolidated VIEs.
-As of June 30, 2010, the LLCs' liabilities totaled \$8.2 million, substantially all of which are classified as Other current liabilities, while as of December 31, 2009, the LLCs' total liabilities were nominal.
+As of September 30, 2010, the LLCs' liabilities totaled \$12 million, the majority of which are classified as Short-term debt, while as of Decemb er 31, 2009, the LLCs' total liabilities were nominal.